zowe/docs-site/docs/user-guide/configure-zos-system.md

 # Configuring the z/OS system for Zowe

 Configure the z/OS security manager to prepare for launching the Zowe started tasks.

+If Zowe has already been launched on a z/OS system from a previous release of Version 1.8 or later, then you are applying a newer Zowe build.
+You can skip this security configuration step unless told otherwise in the release documentation.

 A SAMPLIB JCL member `ZWESECUR` is provided to assist with the configuration.
 You can submit the `ZWESECUR` JCL member as-is or customize it depending on site preferences.
 The JCL allows you to vary which security manager you use by setting the _PRODUCT_ variable to be one of `RACF`, `ACF2`, or `TSS`.